AmitYativ/Interpolation-Methods/README.md

-# Specific Heat Approximation
+# Specific Heat Approximation By Interpolation

-This program utilizes interpolation methods, such as Spline Interpolation, Lagrange Interpolation, and Neville's Algorithm, to calculate Specific Heat of temperature nodes of a substance, and compares the approximations to measured data.
+This program is written in Python and utilizes interpolation methods, such as Spline Interpolation, Lagrange Interpolation, and Neville's Algorithm, to calculate Specific Heat of temperature nodes of a substance, and compares the approximations to measured data.